TheUnsocialEngineer/Antiland/docs/intro.rst

 Introduction
 ==============

-This is the documentation for antiland.py, a python library that allows users to create bots On and interactive with the Antiland.com platform
+This is the documentation for antiland.py, a python library that allows users to create bots on and interact with the Antiland.com platform

 Prerequisites
 ---------------